pingcap/talent-plan/rust/projects/tools/project.md

 In this project you will create a simple in-memory key/value store that passes some tests and responds to command line arguments.
 The focus of this project is on the tooling and setup that goes into a typical Rust project.

+## Project spec

+The cargo project, `kvs`, builds a command-line key-value store client called `kvs`, which in turn calls into a library called `kvs`.

+The `kvs` executable supports the following command line arguments:

+- `kvs set [KEY] [VALUE]`

+  Set the value of a string key to a string

+- `kvs get [KEY]`

+  Get the string value of a given string key

+- `kvs -V`

+  Print the version

+The `kvs` library contains a type, `KvStore`, that supports the following
+methods:

+- `KvStore::set(key: String, value: String)`

+  Set the value of a string key to a string

+- `KvStore::get(key: String) -> String`

+  Get the string value of the a string key

+The `KvStore` type stores values in-memory, and thus the command-line client can do little more than print the version.
+The `get`/ `set` commands will return an "unimplemented" error when run from the command line.
+Future projects will store values on disk and have a working command line interface.

 ## How to treat these projects